Northstar Travel Group

 Northstar Travel Group (NTG) is a publications and event management company focused on the travel industry.
-The firm is headquartered in Secaucus, New Jersey.
+The firm is headquartered in Rutherford, New Jersey.

 Its brands include Business Travel News, Travel Procurement, The Beat, Travel Weekly, Travel Pulse, TravelAge West, Travel Weekly China, Successful Meetings, Meetings & Conventions, Incentive, M&C China, Travel42, Axus Travel App, and Web in Travel.
 It also owns Phocuswright, a research, business intelligence, and event producer serving the travel technology industry, and its publication, Phocuswire.

-It produces more than 80 events in 13 countries related to the travel industry, including the Phocuswright Conference, ALIS (the largest hotel investment conference in the world; produced with the American Hotel and Lodging Association annually in Los Angeles), The Business Travel Show, The Meetings Show, Web in Travel, CruiseWorld, Global Travel Marketplace, and TEAMS.
+It produces more than 80 events in 13 countries related to the travel industry, including the Phocuswright Conference, ALIS (the largest hotel investment conference in the world; produced with the American Hotel and Lodging Association annually in Los Angeles), The Business Travel Show, Web in Travel, CruiseWorld, Global Travel Marketplace, and TEAMS.
 The firm owns a majority of Inntopia.
+Northstar also hosts The Meetings Show, a series of conferences for the conference industry.

 Print media accounts for 18% of total revenue, events accounts for 39.2% of revenue, and digital revenue accounts for 42.7% of revenue.